 Beautiful Jesse Tree Devotional (for all ages)

 This book, Unwrapping The Greatest Gift, is by Ann Voskamp and is so artfully written and artistically illustrated that it’s a “must have” family devotions for Advent book.

-Our family actually reads this over breakfast each day during Advent.
-Like other Jesse Tree books, it starts at Creation and culminates with Jesus’ birth.
+Our family actually reads this over breakfast each day during the pre-Christmas season.
+Like other Jesse Tree readings, it starts at Creation and culminates with Jesus’ birth.
 It highlights God’s magnificent love in a way that allure hearts to their Savior.

-Even our younger ones enjoy the writing and the pictures, while the older ones gain deeper insight and truth from the words.
+Even our younger ones enjoy the writing and The Jesse Tree images, while the older ones gain deeper insight and truth from the words.

-Simple Jesse Tree Devotional (great for teens and adults)
+Simple Advent Jesse Tree Devotional (great for teens and adults)

 While this book can be understood by all ages, The Advent Jesse Tree Devotional is more of a traditional devotional than a family storybook.
 However, we’ve enjoyed reading this at a meal together and talking about it.

 Now I know this was about family Advent traditions, but Great Rejoicings is just too good not to mention (so is his other, less traditional Christmas story)!
 Written by a man my husband and I have been blessed to call pastor, mentor, and friend, it’s a beautiful devotional to direct your heart in this season and I totally recommend it for your personal quiet time!